MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/get-help-with-domains/buy-a-domain-name.md

 # Buy a domain name in Office 365

+You can buy and use a custom domain name if you have an Office 365 Business, Business Premium, or Business Essentials subscription.

  **[Check the Domains FAQ](../setup/domains-faq.md)** if you don't find what you're looking for.

 ### Sign in and click Settings \> Domains \> Buy a domain